 We have the ability to offer interest on the share capital should trading conditions allow.
-We'd not be paying interest for the first three years to give us time to bed the business in, and after that point, we aspire to pay 3% interest, with the precise percentage agreed at the Annual General Meeting by members.
+We'd not be paying interest for the first three years to give us time to bed the business in, and after that point, we can pay up to 5% interest, with the precise percentage agreed at the Annual General Meeting by members.
 Interest may be added to shareholder accounts or paid in vouchers for the services provided by the Society.

 If the Board are allowing withdrawals, they’ll let everyone know, and withdrawals will be on a first-come first served basis.
 In order to give the Pub time to get on its feet, no withdrawals will be allowed for the first three years at the earliest.

 What’s the worst that can happen? – There are no guarantees in any line of business and the worst that can happen is that you lose the money you have invested in the event of the Pub failing.
 If we’re not successful and become insolvent, our assets – the Pub and any cash reserves - will be used to pay off creditors first.
 If there’s any funds left over, we might be able to return people’s investment to them.